panoply/syncify/readme.md

 # Configuration

-Syncify configuration options can be defined using `syncify` property within your `package.json` file.
-By default, Syncify will assume your _src_ files exist within a directory named `source` (which is relative to the projects root) and contents within the `source` directory are structured as a default Shopify theme.
+Syncify configuration options can be defined from a `syncify` property within your `package.json` file.
+By default, Syncify will assume your **src** files exist within a directory named `source` and the contents of the directory are using the default Shopify theme structure.

-### Defaults
+### Options

 The default configuration options Syncify uses will be automatically applied to your `package.json` file after installing the module.
-If you are using [VS Code](https://code.visualstudio.com/) then please add the [Package Schema](#package-schema) reference to your workspace settings to enable intellisense features.
+If you are using [VS Code](https://code.visualstudio.com/) then please add the [Package Schema](#package-schema) reference to your workspace settings to enable intellisense features on the field.
+Below are the default configuration option that will be applied.

 <!-- prettier-ignore -->
 ```jsonc